ForSuhr/FlowLink/README.md

 # FlowLink
+## Introduction
-A cross-platform software designed to transfer files in local network.
+A cross-platform software designed to transfer files within local network.

+## Get Started
+This project is nowhere near completion.